 When to contact your healthcare provider

 - Every person’s situation is unique to them.
-Ask them for specific instructions and a phone
+Ask your care provider for specific instructions and a phone number to call.

-PLEASE NOTE: If you are not at least 37 weeks pregnant and you have four or more regular contractions in an hour or break your water, contact your health care provider as you may be in preterm labor.
+PLEASE NOTE: If you have signs of early labor or preterm labor—you are less than 37 weeks pregnant and you have four or more contractions displaying a regular pattern over an hour or your water has broken—contact your health care provider immediately.